nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 You may spot that the JSON payload is now minified, while it was prettified before.
 This impacts usability when displaying or comparing backups.
 As of today, the action `nsp.https` does not have an option to store the result as pretty JSON.
 You may consider using Python to make it pretty.

 /// warning
-While we've applied the best practices changes on the snapshot artefacts, you may observe that the rollback workflow renders a large `nsp.https` request, that contains the entire config in the body payload.
+While we've applied the best practices changes on the snapshot artifacts, you may observe that the rollback workflow renders a large `nsp.https` request, that contains the entire config in the body payload.
 Please note, the action `nsp.https` does not have an option to load the payload body from the filesystem.
 ///

 /// details | Cheatsheet